tantodefi/speedrunLUKSO-challenges/README.md

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/f582d311-9b57-4503-8143-bac60346ea33)

 > 💬 Hint: For faster loading of your transfer page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/app/transfers/page.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-0-simple-nft/packages/nextjs/app/transfers/page.tsx#L12) to `blocknumber - 10` at which your contract was deployed.
 Example: `fromBlock: 3750241n` (where `n` represents its a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)).
-To find this blocknumber, search your contract's address on Etherscan and find the `Contract Creation` transaction line.
+To find this blocknumber, search your contract's address on the [LUKSO testnet blockexplorer](https://explorer.execution.testnet.lukso.network/) and find the `Contract Creation` transaction line.

 🚀 Deploy your NextJS App